What to do When Your Dog Has Separation Anxiety

 Crate training can be helpful during this process, but only if it does not cause further anxiety in your dog.
 They need to view their crate as a safe space.
 If crate training or being crated causes an anxiety response in your dog, it cannot be used for counterconditioning or desensitization sessions.
 Because this process is focused on getting the dog gradually accustomed to being alone, it can be slow and time-consuming.
 It’s a lot of work, but it’s well worth it to ensure your pup feels safe even when you aren’t around.

+There are several common fears and phobias in dogs and separation anxiety is one of them.
 Separation anxiety isn’t fun for anyone, but there is hope.
 If you’re bringing a puppy into your family, the best thing you can do is implement training and obedience classes and plenty of socialization throughout their life.
 This ensures your puppy grows into a confident, mature dog who loves being with you and is also comfortable with some alone time.